Table of Contents

 This document explains how to upgrade Cisco IOS software features through the Cisco Software Activation tool.
-The toolauthorizes and enables the feature set on IE 2000 switch series.
+The tool authorizes and enables the feature set on IE 2000 series switches.
 Based on the type of license, the tool allows you to enable certain features through the licensing upgrade or both the licensing and software upgrade.

 For the Cisco IE 2000, upgrade from LAN Lite to LAN Base does not require new software releases.
-However, upgrade from LAN Base to Enhanced LAN Base for NAT (Network Address Translation) requires both software and license upgrades.
+However, upgrade from LAN Base to Enhanced LAN Base for NAT (Network Address Translation) or upgrade from LAN Base or Enhanced LAN Base to IP Lite requires both software and license upgrades.

 See the Frequently Asked Questions for how to upgrade the Cisco IOS image after installing the NAT license.

-Table 1 lists the types of Cisco IOS software upgrade paths and the SKUs which have the upgrades available on them.
-LAN Lite to LAN Base Upgrade is available on all IE 2000-L SKUs.
-LAN Base to Enhanced LAN Base Upgrade is available on all IE 2000-E and -X SKUs.
+Table 1 lists the types of Cisco IOS software upgrade paths and the SKUs that have the upgrades available on them.

 Evaluation (Eval) License is a built-in one-time license for customers to evaluate a specific feature package for a period of 60 days before purchasing the Permanent License.
 The usage is calculated based on the actual number of days the system is operational in this license mode.

 A permanent license is valid for the lifetime of the system on which it is installed.
 Permanent IE 2000 licenses include LAN Lite, LAN Base, Enhanced LAN Base, and IP Lite levels.
 The permanent license overrides any temporary licenses.